PedroTurik/PedroTurik.github.io/_includes/02-projects.md

 This is a non-exhaustive list of some personal projects I managed to put together in my free time and actually finish.
 All of them were made for studying porpuses.

 ### [Loxide](https://github.com/PedroTurik/lox-rs)
 A fast **Rust** implementation of the **Lox Language** (see [Crafting Interpreters](https://craftinginterpreters.com/)).
-Heavylly inspired by the books design, but many changes were made to avoid unecessary dynamic dispatch and other indirections.
+Heavily inspired by the books design, but many changes were made to avoid unecessary dynamic dispatch and other indirections.
 This project was the most fun to do out of all

 ### [Smart Finder](https://github.com/PedroTurik/SmartFinder)
 A **Pygame** project that showcases some common *Search Algorithms* in a very simple interface that allows the creation of walls, and random generation of a Maze.